Al-Shajara, Palestine: British Mandate era

 There were 720 Muslim and 50 Christians.
 In 1944/45 the village had 2,102 dunams of land used for cereals, and 544 dunams irrigated or used for orchards, while 100 dunams were built-up (urban) area.

 1948, and aftermath

 During the 1948 War, the Arab Liberation Army defending al-Shajara battled Israeli forces in the village in early March.
 It was captured by Israel on May 6, 1948, by the 12th Battalion, Golani Brigade — the entire population fled leaving twenty dead.

-The Palestinian historian Walid Khalidi described the place in 1992: "The ruins of houses and broken steel bars protrude from beds of wild vegetation.
-One side of an arched doorway still stands.
-The western part of the site and the nearby hill are covered with cactus.
-Cattle barns belonging to the nearby settlement of Ilaniyya stand on the southern and eastern sides of the site.
-On the northern edge is a wide, deep well with a spiral stairway inside (used for periodic cleaning and maintenance of the well).
-Fig, doum-palm, and chinaberry trees grow in the area.